The first light spread over the sand. Morning had come.

 It wasn't what she had imagined.

 Not the same calm beauty of Hua cities, with their willows, rivers, and quiet courtyards.
 But Tughril was alive.
 A rush of sound, color, and dust was decorating the small city.
 The streets bustled with merchants in long robes, camels loaded with silk and pottery, even children darting between stalls.
 Laughter mixed with the calls of traders advertising fruits, spices, and jewelry that sparkled in the sun.
-Though the air was hot and the ground uneven, there was life everywhere.
+Even though the air was hot and the ground was uneven, there was life everywhere.

 She took his hand and stepped down, her legs unsteady.
 "It's… incredible," she whispered.